 (5.36)

 As only the area A in the direction of the iron core is relevant for the induction, it can be expressed as a function of the maximum area Amax and the angle α.
-The result is that with equation 5.36, a connection between the voltage and the measured angle can be determined (Parthier 2008, p.
+The result is that, using Eqn.
+5.36, a connection between the voltage and the measured angle can be determined (Parthier 2008, p.
 139).
-As the signal is periodic, also the number of rotations can be determined by counting the maxima or minima of the measured voltage.
+As the signal is periodic, the number of rotations can also be determined by counting the maxima or minima of the measured voltage.

 Figure 5-6: Inductive angle sensor.